soffes/ssoauthkit/Readme.markdown

+This library is very old.
+I recommend using [SimpleAuth](https://github.com/calebd/simpleauth) instead.

+---

 # SSOAuthKit

 SSOAuthKit was designed to making interacting with OAuth 1.0 services as painless as possible.
 (If you are looking for an OAuth 2.0 client, check out [LROAuth2Client](http://github.com/lukeredpath/lroauth2client).)